jacobhillman1/cpsc-490/README.md

 ```
 sudo insmod load_balancer.ko backend_addrs=127.0.0.1:6789,130.132.171.22:4567
 ```
 4. The module is now running in the kernel!
 All network traffic to the kernel running the module will be forwarded to the addresses passed in as a parameter.
+Because all traffic is immediately forwarded, your computer will no longer be able to access the internet normally.
+Some things may still appear to work because they are cached.
 5. To remove the module, run
 ```
 sudo rmmod load_balancer